Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-\textbf{Embedding of association graph with edges}.
-Similar to \cite{gongCVPR19exploiting}, along the third dimension, i.e. feature channels of $\mathbf W^{(k)}$, edge embeddings are taken for vertex aggregation.
-The vertex aggregation step is performed as follows:
+Similar to \cite{gongCVPR19exploiting}, along the third dimension, i.e. feature channels of $\mathbf W^{(k)}$, edge embeddings are regarded as channel-wise aggregation weights for vertex features.
+The feature aggregation step is performed as follows: